-The relaunched program will provide funding for water security, water quality and environmental infrastructure solutions
+The program provides funding for water security, water quality and environmental infrastructure solutions

-Under the new Safe and Secure Water Program, three streams of funding are available:
+Under the Safe and Secure Water Program, three streams of funding are available:

 - Funding stream 1: Development and delivery of water quality, water security and environmental solutions.
 This is the main stream of funding under the program

 - Funding stream 2: Integrated water cycle management (IWCM) strategies and Regional Town Water Strategies (RTWS)

 The revised Safe and Secure Water Program is scheduled to run for five to seven years, or until all funding is committed.